-Makayla returned to campus for the 2015 Psychology Alumni Conference in April 2015.
+Makayla was one of many graduates who returned to campus for the 2015 Psychology Alumni Conference in April 2015.

 I primarily volunteered for the experience but I thoroughly enjoy it, I fell in to the role when I was looking for a job.
 I may not be paid for this work and it is very demanding, but I find it truly inspirational.